dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 HTTPS port of Wildfly Administration Console (optional, default is `9993`).

-#### `WILDFLY_ADMIN_USER`
+#### `WILDFLY_ADMIN_USER` (Ignored by archive versions secured by Keycloak)

+By default there is no admin user created so you won't be able to login to the Wildfly Administration Console.
-User to authenticate to the Wildfly Administration Console (optional, default is `admin`).
+User to authenticate to the Wildfly Administration Console.
-(Ignored by secured archive version, where any user with assigned role `ADMINISTRATOR` is authorized to access the Wildfly Administration Console.)
+(At archive versions secured by Keycloak, any user with assigned role `ADMINISTRATOR` is authorized to access the Wildfly Administration Console.)

+#### `WILDFLY_ADMIN_USER_FILE` (Ignored by archive versions secured by Keycloak)

+User to authenticate to the Wildfly Administration Console via file input (alternative to WILDFLY_ADMIN_USER).

+#### `WILDFLY_ADMIN_PASSWORD` (Ignored by archive versions secured by Keycloak)

+User's password to use to authenticate to the Wildfly Administration Console.

+#### `WILDFLY_ADMIN_PASSWORD_FILE` (Ignored by archive versions secured by Keycloak)

+User's password to use to authenticate to the Wildfly Administration Console via file input (alternative to WILDFLY_ADMIN_PASSWORD).

 #### `SUPER_USER_ROLE`

-User role to identify super users, which have unrestricted access to all UI functions of the Archive.
-Login/Logout of such users will emit an [Audit Message for Security Alert](http://dicom.nema.org/medical/dicom/current/output/html/part15.html#sect_A.5.3.11) with _Event Type Code_: `(110127,DCM,"Emergency Override Started")`/`(110138,DCM,"Emergency Override Stopped")`.
+User role to identify super users, which have unrestricted access to all UI functions of the Archive, bypassing the verification of user permissions (optional, default is `admin`).
-Optional, default is `admin`.

 #### `KEYSTORE`